Total risk management (TRM) system

 Responding to incidents and accidents

-To respond quickly and appropriately to an incident, we clarify areas of management responsibility and reporting levels according to the nature of the incident.
-At the same time, we determine the implementation sequence of emergency response procedures and reports to the president and relevant executives based on the president’s policies as applied to the RGS.
+To respond quickly and appropriately in the event an incident arises, we clarify areas of management responsibility and reporting levels according to the nature of the incident.
+At the same time, we propose the implementation sequence of emergency response procedures and reports to the president and relevant executives based on the president’s policies as applied to the RGS.